Complete Discography of GX Jupitter-Larsen

 Single featuring "Crickets in The Hollywood Subway" & "Tasmanian Devil About The Polywave".
 (Little Enjoyer, 2007)

 LP with 22 backwards parallel tracks.
 Eleven interlaced tracks per side that play from the inside out.
 The first in the In-Store series, this record is only available at the RRRecords actual store location in Lowell MA.
 No mail orders are allowed.
 Each copy has a personalized cover with a polaroid of the customer holding the record in the shop.
 Each individual record is actually named after the customer ie: "The _____________ Album".
 (RRRecords, 2008)

 BIG TIME CRASH BANG 2008

 LP of two noise compositions made from mangled-up car crashes sounds - tires squeeling, glass shattering. and metal crunching.
-(RRRecords, 2008) de-elevator posted this review on his blog: Loops of car accident sounds repeated and over-lapped until PERMANENTLY burnt into one's memory, but...
+(RRRecords, 2008) Listen to it here. de-elevator posted this review on his blog: Loops of car accident sounds repeated and over-lapped until PERMANENTLY burnt into one's memory, but...
 I find myself lulled into a sense of calm - despite the apparent abrasiveness of the sounds and how they clash with one-another.
 This LP is a place that I can inhabit and interject with my own thoughts, wishes, desires and anger if i wish - it is a blank slate, like no other recording that I can recall...
 It is both a release, and a cave to hide in - a wonderful creation of PURE ambience.
 This LP presents the listener with the tools and allows, dares them to create their own story.
 My story is re-written every fucking day, but I know this record will ALWAYS have a place for me to hide, develop my own narrative, and be uncomfortable in my leisure.